crimclark/Front-end-Developer-Interview-Questions/README.md

 * What is a closure, and how/why would you use one?

 *A closure is a function within a function.
-The closure has access to the outer enclosing functions variables.
+The closure has access to the outer enclosing function's variables.
 Closures can be used as "function factories," and as a way to avoid polluting the global scope.*

 *For example, a counter function:*